yz3338384-gif/Phase-coverage-requirements-for-single-night-asteroid-rotation-period-determination-code-/README.md

 > *Solar System Research * (submitted)

 This repository reproduces all simulations, figures, and the real-data validation of the paper.
-It contains **only** the minimal code set needed for the AN paper (the v10 Coverage-Aware Fourier Periodometry framework is a separate project).
+It contains **only** the minimal code set needed for the paper (the v10 Coverage-Aware Fourier Periodometry framework is a separate project).

 ## Structure